McKean-Vlasov SDEs under Measure Dependent Lyapunov Conditions: Existence Results

-\end{theorem} We make the following comment.
-By virtue of Assumption~\ref{ass local boundedness} we have that under conditions of Theorem~\ref{thm:weakexistence}, the $v$-integrable weak solution to~\eqref{eq mkvsde} obtained by the theorem satisfies the forward nonlinear Fokker--Planck--Kolmogorov equation~\eqref{eq fwd kolmogorov}, where $\mu_t = \mathscr L(x_t)$.
+\end{theorem} \bothreferees{The statement of the theorem has been changed to include the new assumption on the initial distributions and the differing assumptions 2.1a, 2.1b and 2.2} We make the following comment.
+By virtue of Assumption~\ref{ass local boundedness} we have that under the conditions of Theorem~\ref{thm:weakexistence}, the $v$-integrable weak solution to~\eqref{eq mkvsde} obtained by the theorem satisfies the forward nonlinear Fokker--Planck--Kolmogorov equation~\eqref{eq fwd kolmogorov}, where $\mu_t = \mathscr L(x_t)$.

-\subsection{Proof of the existence results}
+\subsection{Proof of the Existence Results}

 We will use the convention that the infimum of an empty set is positive infinity.
 We extend $b$ and $\sigma$ in a measurable but discontinuous way to functions on $\mathbb{R}^+\times \mathbb R^d \times \mathcal{P}(\mathbb R^d)$ by taking